 Fact: A traditional safari is a relaxed event that takes place in a vehicle.
 You drive around the park on a self drive safari or are driven around on a guided tour looking for wildlife to watch or photograph.
 Your only exertion will be to lift up your camera or sun downers!

-There are, however, more strenuous activities such as wilderness trails, mountain biking or bush walks that can be included in your safari if you are into adrenalin activities.
+There are, however, more strenuous activities such as wilderness trails, mountain biking, hot air ballooning or bush walks that can be included in your safari if you are into adrenaline activities.

 African Safari Myths #5: An African safari is so expensive!